 Contemporary Art Museum St. Louis

-TOKY built a brand new camstl.org using our own CMS.
-The site, which can easily be updated and managed by CAM staff, has a fresh, vibrant look with clean navigation; a deep, dynamically loading Exhibitions Archive; and smart social media integration.
+The new camstl.org, which can be easily updated and managed by CAM staff, has a fresh, vibrant look with clean navigation, a deep, dynamically loading exhibitions archive, and smart social media integration.

 CAM has entrusted TOKY not only with crafting a brand new identity, but also with designing substantial exhibition books, beautiful volumes ready to stand on shelves for decades to come.

 TOKY crafted a number of substantial exhibition books for CAM, including Richard Alrdrich and the 19th Century French Painting; Sean Landers: 1990-1995; and Stephen Prina: Concerto for Modern, Movie, and Pop Music for Ten Instruments and Voice.

 - 163AT LAUNCH, THE CAM SITE WENT FROM 20 PAGES TO 163

 - 25,000AVERAGE HITS PER MONTH